shumarb/learning/object-oriented-programming/encapsulation/README.md

 `hiding` the internal state, and `controlling` access and modification of data through an encapsulated interface.

 ## Importance
-- Data Protection: Restricts direct access to internal data to prevent unauthorized access.
+- **Data Protection**: Restricts direct access to internal data to prevent unauthorized access.
-- Modularity: Enhances code organisation and maintenance by grouping data and methods.
+- **Modularity**: Enhances code organisation and maintenance by grouping data and methods.

 ## Implementation
 - Access Modifiers